stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 Test Driven Development (TDD) is an iterative approach of software development that promotes a very simple idea: test before you code.
-It encourages developers to write tests first, and then write the minimum necessary amount of code for the test to pass, repeating the process again, in small incremental iterations.
+It encourages developers to write tests first, and then write the minimum necessary amount of code for the tests to pass, repeating the process again, in small incremental iterations.

 Behavior Driven Development (BDD) goes a step further by describing not tests but the behavior a piece of code should show to an outside observer.
 It provides semantics shifted towards specification rather than testing.

-Haskell offers a strong type system that ensures code correctness.
-So, why would your ever bother to use BDD in your Haskell projects?.
+Haskell offers a strong type system that guarantees code correctness.
+So, why would your ever bother to use BDD in your Haskell projects?
 Well, Haskell helps us with this a long way, but when it comes to ensure the code does what it was expected to do, you're the only one responsible and BDD comes in handy.
-Common uses of BDD are preventing division by zero cases, or ensuring your own instances of Monoid, Functors, Monads, etc., follow the expected rules.
+Common uses of BDD are preventing division by zero cases, or ensuring your own instances of monoids, functors, monads, etc., follow the expected rules.

-### HSpec
+### Hspec
-[HSpec][hspec] is a Haskell library that provides an EDSL for defining BDD specs.
+[Hspec][hspec] is a Haskell library that provides an embedded domain specific language (EDSL) for defining BDD specs.
 A spec is organized in a tree structure defined in terms of `describe` and `it`.

+The `describe` clause shows the name of the function or feature, which behavior we are going to specify.

+This clause can contain multiple `it` clauses, which shows a textual description of the expected behavior.

+And inside the `it` clauses, we place the expectations.
+Expectations are implementations of the expectance of a certain behavior, and commonly use the word `should`.
+Examples of this expectation functions are `shouldBe`, `shouldSatisfy`, etc.

-### Luhn
+### The Luhn algorithm

-While trying to chose the "perfect" sample for a BDD tutorial, I got suddenly inspired by one of the first exercises I saw in the [CIS-194][cis-194] course, which personally, I consider a great Haskell introduction material.
+While trying to choose the "perfect" sample for a BDD tutorial, I got suddenly inspired by one of the first exercises I saw in the [CIS-194][cis-194] course, which personally, I consider a great Haskell introduction material.